SirDap/tripodvideoninja/_drafts/2016-01-08-quest-for-media-management.markdown

 ### The Dream

-With over ten years of Indian classical music concert footage, i've always dreamt of tagging each by rāga, tāla, artist, audio/video quality, etc. and quickly pull up footage based on smart bins.
+With over ten years of Indian classical music concert footage, I've always dreamt of tagging each file by rāga, tāla, artist, audio/video quality, etc. and quickly pull up footage based on smart bins.
 Looking for śivarañjanī?
 No problem.
 Dhrupad?
 Got that too.
 How about all files that need audio synced up?
 Coming right up.

 Yup, the dream.